vouh/pedy/README.md

 ---

-**PEDY Tech Hub** - Your one-stop shop for info and tech gadgets! 🚀
+**Pedy Tech Hub** - Your one-stop shop for info and tech gadgets! 🚀